PM Skerrit denies he is being investigated by US; bashes opposition

 Prime Minister, Roosevelt Skerrit, has denied reports made on an internet blog site that he is being investigated by authorities in the United States in relation to allegations that he sold a diplomatic passport to ex-Dominican diplomat, Alireza Zabahalat Monfared, an Iranian national, who was arrested recently after an international manhunt.

-In an address from Greece, where according to the government he is on a working visit, Skerrit described the entire matter as “treasonous campaign” by members of the opposition and “their allies abroad.”
+In an address from Greece, where according to the government he is on a working visit, Skerrit described the entire matter as a “treasonous campaign” by members of the opposition and “their allies abroad.”

-“For the record, I have not been approached nor have my assistance been sought in any of the matter referred to in this article,” he stated.
+“For the record, I have not been approached nor have my assistance been sought in any of the matters referred to in this article,” he stated.
 “I have been assured that I am in no way considered a person of interest or relevance to the sanction evasion case nor any case in Iran against Mr. Monfared.”

 The article was written by Kenneth Rijock, a banking lawyer who for ten years became a career money launderer and who eventually became a compliance officer specializing in Enhanced Due Diligence, and a Financial Crime Consultant.